UniAP2022/UniAP/README.md

 Ground truth: "has done the damage the soul yearns for something more startling than that the record of the pond".

+Transcript: "has done the damage the sol yearns for something more startling than that the record of the pond".

 Origin audio + Universal perturbaion (init status: kobayashi odonohue, SNR: 25.16dB):